Risk Management

 Risks relating to compliance with the Foreign Exchange and Foreign Trade Act (security-related) and risks relating to international security such as the legal regulations and sanctions of other countries

 Export Control & Sanctions Department performs centralized management.
-Perform appropriate management and give guidance in cooperation with the Export Control Program Officers in each company or department.
+Perform appropriate management and give guidance in cooperation with the Export Control Program Officers in each Division Company or department.

 Risks Associated with Customs